Master of Science in Nursing with a GPA of 3.5 or higher on a 4.0 scale

 Wilkes-Barre, PA 18766

-*Admission to students pursuing a concentration in Adult-Gerontology Primary Care Nurse Practitioner or Adult Psychiatric Mental Health Nurse Practitioner is offered for the fall semester only.
+*Admission to students pursuing a BS-DNP with a concentration in Adult-Gerontology Primary Care Nurse Practitioner or Psychiatric/ Mental Health Nurse Practitioner is offered for the fall semester only.

 For more information, contact: